lgibelli/singularity-docs/index.rst

     /usr/bin/vim
     Singularity ubuntu.simg:~> exit

-If you mount your container without the option, your changes will be gone.
+If you mount your container without the ``--overlay`` option, your changes will be gone.

 ::